Relativistic Fluids and the Physics of Gravitational Collapse

-\begin{itemize} \item Dissipative phenomena may play a relevant role in the dynamics of collapse.
-In particular, relaxational effects may drastically change the outcome of gravitational collapse. \item The dynamical regime may be approached by means of succesive approximations. \item Local anisotropy of pressure has to be taken into consideration in the study of the structure and evolution of massive stars. \item Not only electric charge but also its distribution may be relevant in stellar structure and evolution. \item Local (non--gravitational) effects may be crucial to determine the outcome of gravitational collapse. \item Learn to deal with comoving and non--comoving frames! \end{itemize}
+\begin{itemize} \item Dissipative phenomena play a relevant role in the dynamics of collapse.
+In particular, relaxational effects may drastically change the outcome of gravitational collapse. \item The dynamical regime may be approached by means of successive approximations.
+Doing so, we are able to describe the evolution by solving ordinary differential equations, instead of partial differential equations. \item Local anisotropy of pressure has to be taken into consideration in the study of the structure and evolution of massive stars. \item Not only the absolute value of electric charge but also its distribution may be relevant in stellar structure and evolution. \end{itemize}